sdo992/tarohsnap/README.md

 `tarohsnap` is a shell script cron job that creates backups with tarsnap.
 The name is a play on the words: `Tar?
 Oh snap!` and, of course `tarsnap`

-I use a non-systemd system; changes may have to be made if you use a systemd-based distro
+This was first developed on a non-systemd system; changes may have to be made if you use a systemd-based distro

 My current design goals are: